- Free reply within 15 minutes during business hours

 Most overseas authorities prefer a passport rather than an ID card; however a notarized translated copy is sometimes required for property purchase abroad.

-- The Burmese (Myanmar) embassy in Bangkok
+- The Burmese (Myanmar) embassy in Bangkok — that mission's own published attestation rules and document checklist

-- Relevant universities, professional bodies, and court systems in Burmese (Myanmar)-speaking jurisdictions
+- Relevant universities, professional bodies and court systems in Burmese (Myanmar)-speaking jurisdictions

 Turnaround & rush options

-- Embassy priority queues — available with most embassies in Bangkok at a small handling fee.
+- Embassy priority queues — available with most embassies in Bangkok, subject to that mission's own rules.

 Regional considerations for Burmese (Myanmar)